ddeutils/ddedocs/docs/index.md

     of **Data Infrastructure**, either On-Premises or Clouds, comprising databases, storages, compute engines, and pipelines to Extract, Transform, and Load Data.[^1]

+!!! quote

+    Data Engineering is the development, implementation, and maintenance of systems and processes that take in raw data and produce high-quality, consistent information that supports downstream use cases, such as analysis and machine learning.
+Data engineering is the intersection of security, data management, DataOps, data architecture, orchestration, and software engineering.

+    A Data Engineer manages the data engineering lifecycle, beginning with getting data from source systems and ending with serving data for use cases, such as analysis or machine learning.

+    — Joe Reis and Matt Housley in “Fundamentals of Data Engineering”

 <figure markdown="span">
   ![Life Cycle of Data Engineering](img/life-cycle-of-data-engineering.png){ loading=lazy width="650" }
   <figcaption><a href="https://www.techment.com/unlocking-the-power-of-data-a-beginners-guide-to-data-engineering/">Life Cycle of Data Engineering</a></figcaption>